magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-8367-->

-*  Temporary tables `catalogrule_product__temp` are now deleted after a cart or catalog rule expires, is disabled, or becomes inactive.
+*  Temporary tables that begin with `catalogrule_product__temp` are now deleted as expected when reindexing fails after a cart or catalog rule expires, is disabled, or becomes inactive.

 <!--- ENGCOM-8949-->